rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 ## Parallel Iterator

-The parallel iterators provided by the [`rayon`] crate are efficient ways to achieve parallelization.
-The current nightly rustc uses (a custom fork of) [`rayon`] to run tasks in parallel.
-The custom fork allows the execution of DAGs of tasks, not just trees.
+The parallel iterators provided by the [`rayon`] crate are easy ways to implement parallelism.
+In the current implementation of the parallel compiler we use a custom fork of [`rayon`] to run tasks in parallel.
+*(more information wanted here)*

 Some iterator functions are implemented in the current nightly compiler to run loops in parallel when `parallel-compiler` is true.